Bayesian Non-Parametric Inference for L\'evy Measures in State-Space Models: Preliminaries

 The drift component $b$ is finite for the class of L\'{e}vy processes considered in this paper, although not necessarily so in general L\'{e}vy processes.

 The L\'evy measure characterizes the behavior of the pure-jump process component, satisfying the constraint:

 The Radon-Nikodym derivative of the L\'evy measure with respect to the Lebesgue measure $Q(w)=\frac{\nu(dw)}{dw}$, when it exists, is commonly referred to as the L\'evy density.
-It has an intuitive interpretation as the Poisson arrival rate for jumps of size $w$.
-In the finite activity case where $\lambda = \int_{\mathbb{R}\setminus\{0\}}\nu(dw)<\infty$, the L\'evy density has an intuitive interpretation via the decomposition:
+It can be interpreted as the Poisson arrival rate for jumps of size $w$.
+In the finite activity case where $\lambda = \int_{\mathbb{R}\setminus\{0\}}\nu(dw)<\infty$, the L\'evy measure has an intuitive interpretation via the decomposition:

 where $\lambda$ is the overall Poisson rate parameter and $f(dw)$ is the jump size probability measure, which will here be assumed to possess a density function, $f(dw)=f(w)dw$.
 The finite activity case is a compound Poisson process and has a well-defined finite-activity series representation: where $N_t\sim Po(\lambda t)$ is the random Poisson number of jumps over the time interval $[0,t]$, $V_i$ is the $i$th ordered jump time, which can be thought of as the $i$th epoch of a uniform Poisson process with rate parameter $\lambda$, and $W_i$ is the size of the $i$th jump, drawn iid from $f(dw)$.